LucasTavaresA/dotfiles/extras/extras.md

     #   mouse: follow mouse pointer
     #   keyboard: follow window with keyboard focus
     #   none: don't follow anything
-    #
-    # "keyboard" needs a window manager that exports the
-    # _NET_ACTIVE_WINDOW property.
-    # This should be the case for almost all modern window managers.
-    #
-    # If this option is set to mouse or keyboard, the monitor option
-    # will be ignored.
     follow = mouse

     # The geometry of the window:
     #   [{width}]x{height}[+/-{x}+/-{y}]
-    # The geometry of the message window.
-    # The height is measured in number of notifications everything else
-    # in pixels.
-If the width is omitted but the height is given
-    # ("-geometry x2"), the message window expands over the whole screen
-    # (dmenu-like).
-If width is 0, the window expands to the longest
-    # message displayed.
-A positive x is measured from the left, a
-    # negative from the right side of the screen.
-Y is measured from
-    # the top and down respectively.
-    # The width can be negative.
-In this case the actual width is the
-    # screen width minus the width defined in within the geometry option.
     geometry = "800x5-30+20"

     # Turn on the progess bar